Skip to main content

 TermDescription

-SubscriptionA subscription associates a device with a group.
+SubscriptionA subscription associates a group with a device or a webhook.
+For more information, see Subscriptions.

 TemplateThis is an outline of the email notification which is sent out to invite people to subscribe to a group.
 This is similar to how templates are used in the Passport Service.
 For more information, see Templates.